oracle/terraform-provider-oci/website/docs/r/datascience_pipeline_run.html.markdown

 		* `logs_bucket_uri` - An Oracle Cloud Infrastructure URI of the bucket where the Spark job logs are to be uploaded.
 		* `num_executors` - The number of executor VMs requested.
 		* `warehouse_bucket_uri` - An Oracle Cloud Infrastructure URI of the bucket to be used as default warehouse directory for BATCH SQL runs.
+	* `step_infrastructure_configuration_details` - The infrastructure configuration details of a pipeline or a step.
+		* `block_storage_size_in_gbs` - The size of the block storage volume to attach to the instance.
+		* `shape_config_details` - Details for the pipeline step run shape configuration.
+Specify only when a flex shape is selected.
+			* `memory_in_gbs` - A pipeline step run instance of type VM.Standard.E3.Flex allows memory to be specified.
+This specifies the size of the memory in GBs.
+			* `ocpus` - A pipeline step run instance of type VM.Standard.E3.Flex allows the ocpu count to be specified.
+		* `shape_name` - The shape used to launch the instance for all step runs in the pipeline.
+		* `subnet_id` - The subnet to create a secondary vnic in to attach to the instance running the pipeline step.
 	* `step_name` - The name of the step.
 * `step_runs` - Array of StepRun object for each step.
 	* `dataflow_run_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the dataflow run triggered for this step run.